talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 > https://youtu.be/8aGhZQkoFbQ?si=UE6x9rQTU1pMTLBI
 > https://youtu.be/eiC58R16hb8?si=TyC6C3gUlo1aaRfM
 ### Why this is useful
 We have several classes that needs to run its subprocess as a background tasks.
 While most of these tasks are a single while loop, its generally bad idea to have the while loop run on the main process because it would block the UI until the loop finishes.
-This is bad for several reasons, user will experience a huge lag where all of their inputs and interactions will be blocked, and other processes like updating video frame on screen or running detection model could also be blocked from further processing.
+This causes UI to freeze and all of their inputs and interactions will be blocked, and other processes like updating video frame on screen or running detection model could also be blocked from further processing.
 This is where scheduler is used.
 Instead of having the following code:
 ```python
 def process(self):